DataDog/workbench-tooling/README.md

   - [standard Vagrant hosts](host/) for fast ramp-up

 We chose to go with docker and docker-compose for several reasons:
-  - containers allow fast and clean install and removal of software for development / testing purpoes
+  - containers allow fast and clean install and removal of software for development / testing purpose
   - as more and more software projects provide official docker images, we can base our work on these images to reduce our maintenance effort
   - relying on the [autodiscovery](http://docs.datadoghq.com/guides/autodiscovery/) feature of the Datadog Agent